-Freeport's Kokkola cobalt refinery in Finland is a major producer of cobalt chemicals for pigment, ceramic, powder metallurgy, battery and other chemical applications.
+Freeport's Kokkola cobalt refinery in Finland is a major producer of cobalt chemicals for pigment, ceramic, powder metallurgy, battery, and other chemical applications.

 The refinery was acquired from OM Group, Inc. in 2013 by a consortium led by Freeport-McMoRan and including Tenke Fungurume Mining, Lundin Mining Corp., and Gecamines.
 It now operates as Freeport Cobalt.

 Glencore's operation in Nikkelverk, Norway is the largest nickel refinery in the western world.
-Nickel concentrates containing cobalt, as well gold, platinum, and palladium, are imported from mines in Canada (Sudbury and Raglan) and other custom feed sources for processing.
+Nickel concentrates containing cobalt, as well as gold, platinum, and palladium, are imported from mines in Canada (Sudbury and Raglan) and other custom feed sources for processing.

 Sumitomo Metal Mining Co.
 (SMM) is a subsidiary of the Sumitomo Group, one of Japan's largest keiretsu, or business enterprises.

-A large smelter and refiner of copper, nickel and gold, SMM has a 27.5 percent stake in the Ambatovy Nickel Project in Madagascar, along with Sherritt International and Korea Resources Corp.
+A large smelter and refiner of copper, nickel, and gold, SMM has a 27.5 percent stake in the Ambatovy Nickel Project in Madagascar, along with Sherritt International and Korea Resources Corp.

 The company's Niihama Nickel Refinery electrolytic nickel and cobalt in Japan.
 It's 2014 production increase over 25 percent from the year prior to 3,654MT.